Is it hard to make a Will?

-Making a Will is a very straightforward process and not as costly as many people assume.
-If you want to make a Will, you will need to make an appointment with a solicitor who should help you through the process.
+Making a Will is a straightforward process and is not as costly as many people assume.
+If you want to make a Will, you should make an appointment with a solicitor who will help you through the process.

 What kind of legacy can I leave?

 But what if I already have a Will?
-Can I still leave a legacy?
+Can I still leave a legacy to SRUK?

-If you already have a Will, changing it to include our charity is straightforward.
+If you already have a Will, changing it to include SRUK is a straightforward process.

-It is highly recommended that you only use Codicils for very small changes, though, as they can complicate your Will.
-For more assistance or information on this consult a solicitor.
+It is highly recommended that you only use Codicils for very small changes so you don’t over complicate your Will.

 Where can I keep my Will?